tnngoan/nearest-palette/README.md

 Big picture: _nearest-palette_ calculates the distance from a color to every color in the given palettes to find the closest ones and return the top k closest palettes.

-Given an array of color palettes or import from [_nice-color-palettes_](https://www.npmjs.com/package/nice-color-palettes#:~:text=4%20Versions-,nice-color-palettes,-A%20JSON%20of) and a target color in hex. _nearest-palette_ will return a list of (k) palettes and the its distance to target, every color in these palettes may or may not be sorted in ascending order.
+Given an array of color palettes or import from [_nice-color-palettes_](https://www.npmjs.com/package/nice-color-palettes#:~:text=4%20Versions-,nice-color-palettes,-A%20JSON%20of) and a target color in hex. _nearest-palette_ will return a list of (k) palettes and their distances to target, every color in these palettes may or may not be sorted in ascending order.

 From the Wikipedia article on the subject: